zhunzhong07/caffe-reid/README.md

 ### vgg-reduce
 the atrous version of VGG16 (Semantic image segmentation with deep convolutional nets and fully connected crfs)
 - final results are [2x 32] : mAP = 0.461156, r1 precision = 0.719715 [Cos + Eucl] [Global MAX Pooling]
-- By drop the global max pooling layer in training and testing phase, a better performance can be obtained
+- By dropping the global max pooling layer in training and testing phase, a better performance can be obtained
 - final results are [2x 32] : mAP = 0.511268, r1 precision = 0.745843 [Cos + Eucl] [No Pooling]

 ### resnet-50